How to Decorate Art Deco

 ‘Traditional’ French Art Deco VS ‘Late’ American Art Deco

-The Art Deco period can be divided into 2 periods: the earlier Traditional French Art Deco movement, and the later Streamline Moderne period which was developed in the US.
+The Art Deco era has two main periods: Traditional French Art Deco and the later US-developed Streamline Moderne style.
 Some people prefer to separate the two styles, but personally I view them both as Art Deco.

 Art Deco is not to be confused with Art Nouveau.
 The two styles are very different!
 In fact the birth of Art Deco was somewhat of a reaction to the organic, flowing nature of Art Nouveau.
-I know a lot of people confuse these two styles so I just wanted to make that clarification!
+A lot of people confuse these two styles so I just wanted to make that clarification!

 Early French Art Deco